Gabrielmong/Gabrielmong/README.md

 - 🌍 I'm based in Costa Rica
 - 🖥️ See my portfolio at [Gandalfio](http://gabrielmong.github.io/gandalfio/)
 - ✉️ You can contact me at [gabriel.monge.lizano@gmail.com](mailto:gabriel.monge.lizano@gmail.com)
-- 🧠 I'm learning React, Node.js, GraphQL and React Native
+- 🧠 I'm learning some JS libraries and frameworks, as well as some C# and .NET

 <p align="left">
     <table>